joel-lbth/hdrc-architecture/docs/workshop.md

 **Approved plans**: Researchers may need approval for their research plans, ensuring that they adhere to ethical standards, legal requirements, and data access protocols.

-**Restricted Access**: There are restricted access spaces for data, maintaining the separation between reseach investigations.
+**Restricted Access**: There are restricted access spaces for data, maintaining the separation between research investigations.

 **Communication Protocols**: There are communication protocols and guidelines for researchers to interact with librarians/administrators and share information responsibly.